camunda/camunda-docs-static/get-started/content/javaee7/service-task.md

 ## Add an Entity Bean to the Process Application

 To persist the entity with JPA, we add an entity bean to our process application.
-Create a package `org.camunda.bpm.getstarted.pizza` and the place the following `OrderEntity` class into that package:
+Create a package `org.camunda.bpm.getstarted.pizza` and then place the following `OrderEntity` class into that package:

 ```java
 package org.camunda.bpm.getstarted.pizza;